TechstaHr/TechstaHr/README.md

 - Generate reports of attendance and time logs.

  2. Screenshot
-- Capture employee screenshots at intervals.
+- Capture employee screenshots at intervals(when team members clock in, clock out).
 - Store screenshots for attendance verification.
 - Integrate with timesheet records for monitoring.